Sillians/designing-end-to-end-machine-learning-systems/Data-Distribution-Shifts-and-Monitoring.md

 1. **Covariate shift (or Data Drift):**

-Occurs when the distribution of the input features (covariates, $(X)$) changes, but the relationship between the features and the target variable $((Y))$, i.e., $(P(Y|X))$, remains the same.
+Occurs when the distribution of the input features (covariates, $X$) changes, but the relationship between the features and the target variable $((Y))$, i.e., $(P(Y|X))$, remains the same.

 For example, a model trained to predict house prices in a specific city might experience covariate shift if it's then deployed in a different city with a different distribution of house sizes, number of bedrooms, etc., but the fundamental relationship between these features and price remains consistent.